MGN3/linq-csharp/notes.md

 - except: Obtiene los elementos que están en una secuencia pero no en la otra.

 ## Keywords & extension method
+"average" keyword and other keywords might not exist, only the extension method.
+TODO: categorice the keywords/methods in groups like: aggregation, grouping, basic...
 ```
 from			-
 in				-